pallets/flask/docs/errorhandling.rst

 --------------------------

 By default a handler will only write the message string into a file or send you that message as mail.
-But a log record stores more information and it makes a lot of sense to configure your logger to also contain that information so that you have a better idea of why that error happened, and more importantly, where it did.
+A log record stores more information, and it makes a lot of sense to configure your logger to also contain that information so that you have a better idea of why that error happened, and more importantly, where it did.

-A formatter can be instanciated with a format string.
+A formatter can be instantiated with a format string.
 Note that tracebacks are appended to the log entry automatically.
 You don't have to do that in the log formatter format string.